Physical Properties of Geogrids

 Use the links below to jump to the section you’re most interested in:

-Geogrid strength can mean a number of different things.
-Including:
+Geogrid strength can refer to a number of different properties, including:

-While the design strength of geogrids for the function of reinforcement is a critical property, for the function of stabilisation, other physical characteristics should be considered when assessing their potential performance.
+While the design strength of geogrids for the function of reinforcement is a critical property, for the function of stabilisation, other physical characteristics should be considered when assessing their potential performance, such as junction efficiency, rib height, and radial stiffness.
+We will go into each characteristic in more detail below.

 Ultimate tensile strength of geogrids